MahinM/udacity-viz/README.md

 The visualization is responsive, so it scales appropriately to mobile devices.

 I used glyphicon info buttons to provide additional details and definitions.
-I wanted to figure out how to incorporate the glyphicons into the axis labels for the delay reasons, but couldn't figure that out.

 ## Feedback